maticnetwork/Polygon-Improvement-Proposals/PIPs/PIP-11.md

 ### Finality Tag

-Based on the whitelisted milestone, the chain will be treated as finalized until that end block number and a `finalized` API would be implemented similarly to Ethereum.
+Based on the whitelisted milestone, the chain will be treated as finalized until that `endBlock` number and a `finalized` API would be implemented similarly to Ethereum.
 An example request/response from a testing devnet is shown below:

 Request:
 ```